abhididdigi/abhididdigi.github.io/_posts/2012-03-01-dynamic-rule-base-generation-order-guide.md

   }
 ```

-This is a synchronous call to Glide Ajax.
-I know, you might be wondering why am I using synchronous call than asynchronous.
-The reason is, if you use an asynchronous call, if the rule base is not present, then the onSubmit script runs (and completes) before the record gets inserted into rule base table.
-Hence the synchronous call.
+This is a synchronous call to GlideAjax.
+I know you might be wondering why I am using a synchronous call rather than an asynchronous one.
+The reason is that if you use an asynchronous call and the rule base is not present, the `onSubmit` script will run (and complete) before the record gets inserted into the rule base table.
+Hence, the synchronous call.

 Script Include: